Treagle350/Stegware-destroyer/README.md

 >[!WARNING]
 >Keep the scripts stored in the same folder, some scripts reference one another.
 By default they expect the others to be in the same folder.

+> [!CAUTION]
+> By default the scripts overwrite and replace the input file.

 ## Prerequisites
 You need to install the following packages to be able to use the scripts :
 * Poppler-utils